PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 As they walked together, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lines, where he had come from, his knight's vows and how these may effect his behaviour.
 Red offered no doubt, she was delighted with all parts of his script.

-Once he had finished his short, well rehearsed excuses, a comfortable silence settled.
+Once he had finished his well rehearsed spiel, a comfortable silence settled.
 Red pointed ahead; “There's a beautiful spot on the edge of the meadow, a small stream next to a clearing.
 It's hidden by a bramble thicket.
 I'm surprised I found it.”

 To The Knight this sounded ideal.

 - - -

 Breakfast was as delicious, if not more so, than the stew the previous evening: eggs, bacon, dark bread and butter.
-She sneaked what she could into her pocket; a sausage.
-There was no way to put the mashed potato in her pocket so she finished the lot.
+Tom sneaked what she could into her pocket; a sausage.
+There was no way to put the mashed potato in her pocket, so she finished the lot.
 Potato had never tasted so good.
 “Do you eat like this all the time?”.

-“I try not to.”, he replied, pushing his empty, tin plate forward.
-He cocked his chair on two legs to lean against the wall, instead of the chair's back.
+“I try not to.”, he replied, pushing his empty plate forward.
+He cocked his chair on two legs, leaning his back against the wall, instead of the chair's back.

-“You asked me where I was going?”, relaxed against the wall.
+“You asked me where I was going?”, he shuffled into a more relaxing position.
 “I'm a travelling tailor, I just travel.”

 Then, as if he had remembered something, he added: “And I do tailoring.”, using his finger to accentuate.